Hatata: Translations of the texts

-The Hatatas became accessible in Europe in 1904, when the Italian scholar Enno Littmann published the original texts in Geʽez in addition to a Latin translation.
+The Hatatas became accessible in Europe in 1904, when the German scholar Enno Littmann published the original texts in Geʽez in addition to a Latin translation.
 The texts were first rediscovered, in the summer of 1903, by Boris Turayev in the archives of the collector Antoine d'Abbadie, who had received the Hatatas from the Jesuit monk Guisto da Urbino in 1853-54.
 The texts were given to France's National Library in Paris in 1902, after d'Abbadie's death, and Turayev translated the first extracts in December 1903 (St. Petersburg).
 The Oriental Section of the Archeological Society held a meeting in Paris, on 25 Sept.
 1903, dedicated to Turayev's report on the Hatatas.

 Littmann presented a German translation in 1916.
 An abridged translation in English, of Zera Yacob's inquiry only, appeared in New Times and Ethiopia News (London) from 5 February until 4 March 1944.
 In 1955, Zamanfas Kidus Abreha published both an Ethiopic version (based on Littmann) and an Amharic translation.
 In 1965, Lino Marchiotto presented his doctoral thesis on the Hatatas, and he included an Italian translation based on Littmann's Latin version.

 A breakthrough came in 1976, when the Canadian born scholar Claude Sumner - Professor and Chairman of the Department of Philosophy at the Addis Ababa University - published the first complete English translation (it was published in Ethiopia, and it was based on his translations in Ekklastikos Pharos in 1971/1974).
 Sumner states on the inquiry by Zera Yacob: "Being in possession of one basic principle, the author extends its application to the various branches of knowledge, and in particular, to theodicy, to ethics, and to psychology. (...)
 It exhibits not only independence of thought, but even rationalistic and radical traits (...)
 Zär'a Ya'eqob is a real philosopher in the strictest sense of the word."

 In 2016, the two texts were translated from Geʽez to Norwegian, by the scholar Reidulf Molvær, and published in Norwegian by a renowned publisher.
 In 2023, a critical English translation, by Ralph Lee, Wendy Laura Belcher, and Mehari Worku, in cooperation with Jeremy R. Brown, was published by De Gruyter.